 What’s so important about form widths?

-Imagine filling out a form that’s too wide for your iPhone.
+Imagine filling out a form that’s too wide for your mobile device.
 It’d be frustrating, right?
-Well, think about your forms and your audience.
+Think about your forms and your audience.
 Do you provide a positive user experience?
-Do you even know which devices your visitors use?
+Do you know which devices your visitors commonly use?

-If you don’t know or care, your conversion rates will probably be low or at least below the industry average.
+Not knowing these things could affect your conversion rates.
 However, with some simple research and tweaks, you’ll be able to give your visitors a better experience with your forms and increase your conversion rates.

-Design your forms based on the data from step 1.
-If a large percentage of your visitors come are mobile users and use portrait view when viewing your website, use 320px for your forms.
+Design your forms based on your audience data.
+If most of your visitors are mobile users and use portrait view when viewing your website, use 320px for your forms.

 Here’s a list of common widths:

 - Mobile: 320px for portrait view, 480px for landscape view.

 - iPads: 768px for portrait view, 1024px for landscape view.

 Change the Form Width